Rose-Royce/Rose-Royce.github.io/index.md

       I didn't but anything for this celebration day since all gifts I want to give you cannot be delivered by the right time and all flower stores are closed.
-But I think this is a good time for me to spend time doing something special and meanful for you.
-I took some hours per day this week to develop this website.
-I hope you like it and enjoy it, Babe!
+But I think this is a good chance and time for me to spend time doing something special and meanful for you.
+Taking hours per day this week to finish this at right time, I hope you love it and enjoy it Babe!
                                                                                        Jaden